mschnaars/mschnaars.github.io/pages/avalon6/adding_content/avalon6_using_batch_ingest.md

 summary: "Instructions for adding large quantities of items simultaneously using Avalon's batch ingest functionality."
 sidebar: avalon6_sidebar
 permalink: avalon6_using_batch_ingest.html
-folder: avalon6
+folder: avalon6/adding_content
 ---

 ## Introduction

-Avalon's Batch Ingest functionality allows for the creation of many media objects simultaneously.
+Avalon's Batch Ingest functionality allows for the creation of many media objects simultaneously outside of the user interface.
 Batch Ingest is useful for both well-documented collections and collections with minimal metadata.
+A Batch Ingest process is initiated by uploading an Ingest Package to an Avalon dropbox.
 This guide explains how to form an Ingest Package and upload it to Avalon using Batch Ingest.

 For help with resolving issues related to a failed Batch Ingest, see [Troubleshooting a Batch Ingest](avalon6_troubleshooting_a_batch_ingest).